 - Foreign Agency Fee and Donation

-- Pass through to ESWS for childcare expenses before the adoption, (10,400); Foreign Country Program such as identifying a child available for adoption, securing the necessary terminate parental rights, providing the background study on the child, arranging for the finalization of the adoption and the immigration of the child, (7,900); and Documents and Translation, (1,200)
+- Pass through to ESWS: Childcare before the adoption, (10,400); Foreign Country Program such as identifying a child available for adoption, securing the necessary terminate parental rights, providing the background study on the child, arranging for the finalization of the adoption and the immigration of the child, (7,900); and Documents and Translation, (1,200)